 Tech Tip: Driver downloads and updates come in a variety of file formats with different file extensions.
 For example, you may have downloaded an EXE, INF, ZIP, or SYS file.
 Each file type has a slighty different installation procedure to follow.

-If you are having trouble installing your driver, you should use the Inno3D Driver Update Utility.
+If you are having trouble installing your driver, you should use the Driver Update Utility for Inno3D.
 It is a software utility that automatically finds, downloads and installs the right driver for your system.
 You can even backup your drivers before making any changes, and revert back in case there were any problems.
+You can safely update all of your drivers in just a few clicks.
+Once you download and run the utility, it will scan for out-of-date or missing drivers:

 For more help, visit our Driver Support Page for step-by-step videos on how to install drivers for every file type.